ddugan23/notes/topics/startupMVP.md

 -   How woulad a better product look like to you?
 -   Two questions at the same time.

-It's even better to watch them how they solve their problem now.
+It's even better to watch how they solve their problem now.

 Understand their behavior, not what they are saying.